advancedpricing/Xojo-Rest-Classes/README.md

 - Better handle `Auto()`, `Variant()`,  and `Dictionary` properties.
 - After sending, store the last sent payload for reference.
 - If a return value is matched to an `Auto` property, just store it directly without processing.
-- `ExcludeFromOutgoingPayload` event not includes the `hostObject` of the property.
+- `ExcludeFromOutgoingPayload` event not includes the _hostObject_ of the property.
-- `Send` will queue messages instead of sending immediately and will allow no more than `MaximumConnections` simultaneous connections.
+- `Send` will queue messages instead of sending immediately and will allow no more than _MaximumConnections_ simultaneous connections.
+- Added _IsActive_ property.

 1.2 (May 18, 2016)